 When it comes to your daily commute, you have a few options.
-You could drive, and inevitably end up sitting in traffic and suffering from serious road rage.
+You could drive and inevitably end up sitting in traffic and suffering from serious road rage.
 You could take the train or subway, where you’ll likely be crammed into a tiny train car next to a million angry commuters, all of which are likely to sneeze a little too close for comfort.
 Or you could bike to work.

 Ryan Starbuck, a 2:47 marathoner, is an avid bike commuter who recently moved from New York City to Denver, CO.
 During his time in NYC, Starbuck biked to work every day, only making exceptions for the occasional run commute.

-“I made it a point to never take the subway to work, and I stuck to it,” Starbuck says.
+“I made it a point never to take the subway to work, and I stuck to it,” Starbuck says.
 “The commute to work on the subway took around 40 minutes.
 By bike, it only took 15, so it was definitely the better option.”

 Here, Starbuck shares everything he’s learned about biking to work – including how he’s managed to rack up hundreds of bike commuting miles over the years.